Zeruk/pervo-scanner/README.md

-# Hello World Example
+# Pervo Scanner

-Starts a FreeRTOS task to print "Hello World"
+Starts a FreeRTOS with PWM management for YDLidar and it's protocol parcing

-See the README.md file in the upper level 'examples' directory for more information about examples.